entrity/stackedit-computer-vision/papers-read/__SUMMARIES__.md

 : Has a top-down camera viewing several people wearing front-facing cameras.
 Builds 2 graphs from training videos (one egocentric, one exocentric) where nodes correspond to what a particular person would see.
 Predicts which egocentric video corresponds to which person.

 [EgoTransfer: Transferring Motion Across Egocentric and Exocentric Domains using Deep Neural Networks] : Builds a model to map egocentric and excocentric video features to a common space using DNN.
-Also experimented with linear regression to transfer from one domain to the other.
-Results were limited, as linear models tend to be.
-Uses both top-view and side-view video for exocentric.
+Also experimented with linear regression.
+Superior model depends on feature type (
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc0Njg4NjYzMSwxMTQyODkxMDMxLDEyNT
+eyJoaXN0b3J5IjpbLTE1NTE3NTc3ODgsLTc0Njg4NjYzMSwxMT
-I2MjgxMjQsLTE2MzkwMTgzNzZdfQ==
+QyODkxMDMxLDEyNTI2MjgxMjQsLTE2MzkwMTgzNzZdfQ==
 -->